Joe2308/hooplife-ms4/README.md

 ![HoopLife](wireframes/products-responsive.png)

 ### Product Details
 When a user clicks on a product they are brought to the product details page where they have the option of choosing quantities and adding the product to their shopping bag.
 There is also the option for users to read reviews on this page if they exist or adding a review if they are a logged in user.
 Logged in users can also add products to their wishlist from the product details page.
-The wishlist can then be view in their account dropdown.
+The wishlist can then be viewed in their account dropdown.

 ![HoopLife](wireframes/product-detail-responsive.png)